 There are a lot of details to be discussed during a forensic investigation.
 Details like test results, trial strategy, discovery deadlines, opposing expert reports, and deposition details to name a few.
 A forensic expert must communicate well with everyone on the litigation team during a forensic investigation so they understand the scientific results and how those results impact the case.

-It is convenient and efficient for forensic experts to communicate forensic investigation processes, procedures and results on the phone.
+It is convenient and efficient for experts to communicate forensic investigation processes, procedures, and results on the phone.
 However, to save time and accommodate busy schedules, we also communicate with text and email.
-The important thing to remember about text and email is that unlike telephone conversations, text and email has permanency.
+The important thing to remember about text and email is that unlike telephone conversations, they have permanency.
 Email and text messages can be shared with other people and are discoverable.

-Bottom line, from a forensic experts perspective, understand your client attorneys expectations about communication and be aware that anything in written form can become part of the litigation process.
+The bottom line, from a forensic expert’s perspective, understand your client-attorney’s expectations about communication and be aware that anything in written form can become part of the litigation process.
 For the most part, keep your forensic investigation communication to verbal.